ART, ACTIVISM, EMPOWERMENT & SUSTAINABILITY

 ABOUT OUR INITIATIVE

-Handmaking Hope is a Non-Governmental Organization focused on attempting to help raise funds for the education of the girl child in India: a country where girls are denied education and seen merely as objects of the patriarchy.
-Handmaking Hope has conducted a series of enterprising fund-raisers at the intersection of art, activism and Indian culture.
+Handmaking Hope is a community-based art organization focused on attempting to help raise funds for the education of the girl child in India: a country where girls are denied education and seen merely as objects of the patriarchy.
+Handmaking Hope has conducted a series of enterprising fund-raisers at the intersection of art, activism, and Indian culture.

 The name 'Handmaking Hope' comes from our inexplicable love of everything handmade.
 The history, love and delicacy that is interlaced in the very fabric of handmade entities is what we value and what we hope to spread through the lengths and widths of the nation.
 We handmake HOPE through our philosophy of sustainability where we ensure that each woman, and each girl child can sustain themselves through a practice of craft.
 The use of the present participle is used to make sure that we are always handMAKING hope, each day, each moment, and with each project.